w3cping/privacy-request/howto-conduct-a-privacy-review.md

-After discussion, the reviewer will retain, discard, or alter the privacy issues they've identified as the reviewer sees fit. **Note that issues from privacy reviews are filed as individuals, not collectively by PING as a group.** This means that PING members may disagree on the results of a privacy review, or might even file contradictory privacy issues if PING members disagree.
+After discussion, the reviewer will retain, discard, or alter the privacy issues they've identified as the reviewer sees fit. **Note that issues from privacy reviews are filed as individuals, not collectively by PING as a group.** This means that individual PING members may disagree on the results of a privacy review, or might even file contradictory privacy issues if PING members disagree.
+Disagreement is rare.
 In the case that a PING privacy review results in contradictory (or mutually exclusive) issues being filed, its the responsibility of the working group making the proposal (and, ultimately the director) to figure out how to proceed.
+However, the chairs will work with the working group and reviewer as needed with the aim of resolving any outstanding issues.

 ### <a id="finishing-a-review" />4.
 Documenting Your Review